-Even though the movement is slow, convergent boundaries can be areas where mountains and volcanoes form, and there can also be a lot of earthquake activity.
+Even though the plates move very slowly, these boundaries can be where mountains and volcanoes are made, and they can also cause a lot of earthquakes.

 The new land is created by magma pushing up from the mantle and cooling as it reaches the surface.

-So, now you should know everything there is to know on Tectonic Plates.
+So, now you should know everything there is to know about tectonic plates.

-It’s pretty interesting don’t you think, these massive plates moving around the Earth?
+It’s pretty interesting, don’t you think, with these massive plates moving around the Earth?